 When it comes to food, I avoid using terms like “good” or “bad.”
-Instead, I talk healthful or harmful, or nutritious or not.
+Instead, I talk healthful or harmful; nutritious or not.

-Let’s first talk whole grain (or brown) rice compared to regular white rice.
 The Whole Grains Council writes, “White rice is a reﬁned grain, not a whole grain because the germ and bran have been removed.
-Whole grain rice is usually brown – but, unknown to many, can also be black, purple, red or any of a variety of exotic hues. … Brown rice is lower in ﬁber than most other whole grains, but is rich in many nutrients.”
+Whole grain rice is usually brown – but, unknown to many, can also be black, purple, red or any of a variety of exotic hues.
+Brown rice is lower in ﬁber than most other whole grains, but is rich in many nutrients.”

 [Arsenic occurs naturally in the soil – minerals in the earth’s crust get into soil and water through ordinary weathering processes but inorganic arsenic has been used for years in pesticides and wood preservatives and other industrial uses – and it has been shown to persist in the soil for more than 45 years.]